utkarsh-dixit/speedy/README.md

 TODO (Karan): Write blogpost on crewai + composio integration which also integrates triggers

-TODO (Soham): Write blogpost on crewai + composio integration which also integrates triggers.
+TODO (Soham): Write blogpost on crewai + composio integration which also integrates triggers

 TODO (Karthikey): Write blogpost on crewai + composio integration which also integrates triggers